belsrc/vue-gen/README.md

 Does component have state? (y/N)
 ```

-Selecting yes for functional component will cause the last two questions so be skipped as they no longer apply.
+Selecting `yes` for functional component will cause the last two questions to be skipped, as they no longer apply.

 ### Generated Files